HamzaShakeel190/Food_Delivery_App_UI/README.md

 This app have these features:

-Splash Screen / Loading Screen
+Splash Screen / Loading Screen,

 Login Page and Signup Page